home-assistant/home-assistant.io/source/_components/ritassist.markdown

   type: strings
 {% endconfiguration %}

-See the [device tracker component page](/components/device_tracker/) for instructions on how to configure the people to be tracked.
+See the [device tracker integration page](/components/device_tracker/) for instructions on how to configure the people to be tracked.

 ## {% linkable_title Available attributes %}